 1 – All completed submissions received between October 1st, 2019 and March 31, 2020 will be considered for The Valley Film Festival 2020 (VFF20).

-3 – Supporter engagement will be taken into account for all selections.
+3 – Filmmaker engagement will be taken into account for all selections.
 We encourage you to have a website and be active on social media to discover your audience.
 Why?
 It's easier for us to promote you if we know who your audience is.

 6 – Submissions not in English must have English subtitles.